-I am a forty-two year old, Jesus loving, healthy eating, four boy having girl married to a modern-day knight.
-(He married a girl with three sons.
-Enough said.)
+I am a forty-four year old, Jesus loving, healthy eating, four boy having girl.
 I was a healthy and active child and young adult, but now my body no longer functions the way God intended it to.
 I have been dealing with a host of autoimmune joint and skin issues for several years now.
-It has affected not only me and the way I live, but my husband, my kids, my family, my friends, and my relationship with God.
+It has affected not only me and the way I live, but my family, my friends, and my relationship with God.

 At the end of each day, through the good, the bad and the ugly, I hope that I have honored our Creator in some way.
 It’s quite a ride sometimes, but in the process, I enjoy the sweetest intimacy and love I have ever known through my relationship with Him.
 Only He knows what I truly feel.

 I am a stay at home mom.
 We call Texas home.
 I was not born here and I did not get here as fast as I could as some people here say, but it’s a wonderful place to be for now.
 I am the oldest daughter of parents who have loved and supported me from day one and I have the sweetest sister on the planet.
 I feel blessed.

 My escape from the madness of disease is my love of all things artistic and creative–cooking, decorating, gardening, and anything interior design related makes my heart swoon.
 Thankfully, these are a few things my disease hasn’t rob me the pleasure of.
 I can’t say the same about working out (boohoo), eating out (booohoooo) and getting out and about.

 Growing up, I considered myself healthy.
 I didn’t get sick very often, I was always physically fit and involved in various sports.
 I went on to have four healthy babies (all by c-section) and always shocked the nurses with how quickly I recovered from each surgery.